 The Financial Times reported Wednesday that the Russian Central Bank is forecasting a drop of nearly four percent in the country’s GDP after this year, blaming labor shortages and the increasing effects of Western sanctions.

-The International Monetary fund issued a report with similar projections, echoing observations that government and private consumer demand has outpaced supply for most goods.
+The International Monetary Fund issued a report with similar projections, echoing observations that government and private consumer demand has outpaced supply for most goods.

 “Available production capacity is depleted,” bank deputy governor Alexei Zabotkin told a press conference last week.
-“The pace of expansion is held back by sanctions barriers and by physical limitations on the output of the means of production.
+“The pace of expansion is held back by sanctions barriers and physical limitations on the output of the means of production.
 The economy needs additional labor for this as well.”

 After a year of overheating growth, Moscow’s economists noted, the loss of almost a million Russians who fled the country, and the commission of more than a million workforce-aged men into the armed forces puts the labor market in a tough spot for 2025.
 Meanwhile, Western sanctions on imported goods have slowed production further.